oktaytuncay/Kubernetes/kubernetes.md

 kubectl create -f secret-data.yml
 ```

-For declarative metod, we create a definition file juts like how we did the conflict map.
-The file contains apiVersion, type, meta and data section as below and let's name the file secret-data.yaml to use it in the next steps.
+For the declarative method, we create a definition file just like how we did the conflict map.
+The file contains apiVersion, type, meta, and data section as below, and let's name the file secret-data.yaml to use it in the next steps.

 ```properties
 apiVersion: v1